The 9 Most Important Trout Rigs (With Pictures)

 - Drop shot rig

-Your hook size should be between size 8 and 14, and if you use a larger hook, you can thread several salmon eggs onto the hook.
-No matter which rig you choose, you need to cast very gently in order to avoid ripping the eggs off the hook during the casting process.
+Your hook size should be between size 8 and 14, and if you use a larger hook, you can thread several salmon eggs onto your trout hook.
+No matter which fishing rig you choose, you need to cast very gently in order to avoid ripping the eggs off the hook during the casting process.

-If you’re fishing in a lake or pond, the best choice is a bobber rig, as that allows you to present the salmon eggs suspended in the water.
-If you’re fishing in a stream or river, you can use a bobber rig to drift the salmon eggs with the current.
+If you’re trout fishing in a lake or pond, the best choice is a bobber rig, as that allows you to present the salmon eggs suspended in the water.
+But if you’re trout fishing in a stream or river, you can use a bobber rig to drift the salmon eggs with the current.

 Alternatively, you can also use a split shot rig to drift the salmon eggs right on top of the bottom of the stream.
-The latter approach is better for getting it right in front of the trout, but it’s harder to detect bites.
+The latter approach is better for getting it right in front of the trout, but it’s harder to detect bites with this style of fishing.

 Egg rigs also work very well for steelhead fishing, and it that’s something you’re into, check out our article on how do you rig for steelhead bank fishing?